by Texas Homesteader ~

 Mom Continues To Teach

-As important as mom’s important lessons of my youth were, she is still teaching me today.
+As important as mom’s important lessons of my youth were, she taught me well into adulthood.

 You see, a mother isn’t just needed when we’re children.
 Someone to bandaid a boo-boo, make sure we’re properly fed or to set guidelines.

 My mom has been needed throughout my life.
-And she continues to guide and teach me to be a better person.
-More loving, caring, accepting and wise as the years go by.
+And she continued to guide and teach me to be a better person.
+More loving, caring, accepting and wise as the years went by.

 So to *ALL* the moms out there whether biological, adopted or blended love: